New York Business Corporation Law

 The New York Business Corporation Law is the primary corporation statute in the State of New York.
 It is an influential model in U.S. corporate law.
 It is chapter 4 of the Consolidated Laws of New York, originally enacted as chapter 567 of the Laws of 1890.
+It was extensively revised in 1961, effective 1963.

+There are thousands of cooperative apartments in New York City, and the vast majority of cooperatives are organized under New York Business Corporation Law.